IJSComplexMatter/dtmm/doc/tutorial.rst

    A hello world example, but this time, illumination was performed with a standard A illuminant.

-Now, to compare this with the experimentally obtained images, you should disable all white balance correction in your camera, or if your camera has this option, set the white balance to day-light conditions.
-This way your color camera will transform the image assuming a D65 light source illuminant, just as the `dtmm` package does when it computes the RGB image.
-Also, non-scientific SLR cameras typically use some standard color profile that tend to increase the saturation of colors.
+Now, to compare this with the experimentally obtained images, you should disable all white balance correction in your camera, or if your camera has this option, set the white balance to daylight conditions.
+This way, your color camera will transform the image assuming a D65 light source illuminant, just as the `dtmm` package does when it computes the RGB image.
+Also, non-scientific cameras typically use some standard color profiles that increase the saturation of colors.
 Probably it is best to use a neutral or faithful color profile if your camera provides you with this option.

+If you use a color camera to capture monochrome images, you can simulate this with

+>>> viewer = dtmm.pom_viewer(field_data, cmf = cmf, gray = True)

+which tells the viewer that it should convert the RGB color to gray color.
+The actual conversion is done in XYZ color space and the resulting gray image is the Y channel of the XYZ color.

 Monochrome cameras
 ++++++++++++++++++

 To simulate a monochrome camera, you also have to construct a proper color matching function.
-For example, for a standard CMOS camera, to build a tcmf function for light source approximated with three wavelengths and an illuminant specified by the illuminant table, do:
+For example, for a standard CMOS camera, to build a tcmf color matching function for light source approximated with three wavelengths and an illuminant specified by the illuminant table, do:

->>> wavelengths = (420,450,480)
+>>> wavelengths = (400,450,500)
 >>> illuminant = [[400,0],[430,0.8],[450,1],[470,0.8],[500,0]]
 >>> cmf = dtmm.color.load_tcmf(wavelengths,cmf = "CMOS",illuminant = illuminant)